icg-gravwaves/Phase_Time_Amplitude/README.md

 [Modified Sampler](https://github.com/icg-gravwaves/Phase_Time_Amplitude/blob/main/Sampling/PTA_sampling_MODIFIED.py)

 This was used to produce the MODIFIED data set presented in the paper.
-For the search ran with these samples, our histogram file contained approxxinately 1,000,000 samples.
+For the search we ran with these samples, our histogram files contained approximately 1,000,000 samples.

 A number of additional changes were included for these samples to then train a normalzing flow.
 The resulting sampler file incorporating these can be found here: